-(1) Notwithstanding regulation 36(2) (c), an aircraft operator may request for special protection of their aircraft from an airport operator at a cost to be determined by the airport operator, where the aircraft operator perceives a threat against their aircraft.

-(2) Where special protection is offered to an aircraft operator under sub-regulation (1), the protection shall be on terms and conditions determined by the airport operator.

-(3) Operators of aircraft of a maximum certificated take-off mass in excess of 45,500 kg or with a passenger seating capacity greater than 60 and for which the application for certification was submitted on or after 1 March 2000, shall make provisions during the design of the aircraft of a Least-Risk Bomb Location to minimize the effects of a bomb on the aircraft and its occupants.
+- (1) Notwithstanding regulation 38 (2) (c), an aircraft operator may request for special protection of their aircraft from an airport operator at a fee to be determined by the airport operator, where the aircraft operator perceives a threat against their aircraft. - (2) Where special protection is offered to an aircraft operator under subregulation (1), the protection shall be on terms and conditions determined by the airport operator. - (3) Operators of aircraft of a maximum certificated take-off mass in excess of 45,500 kg or with a passenger seating capacity greater than sixty and for which the application for certification was submitted on or after 1st March, 2000, shall make provisions during the design of the aircraft of a Least-Risk Bomb Location to minimise the effects of a bomb on the aircraft and its occupants.

-38. Control of prohibited items or restricted articles.
+40. Control of prohibited items or restricted articles

-(1) A person shall not, subject to regulation 26, possess or have with him or her a prohibited item or restricted articles other than "tools of trade" authorised by the airport operator while-
+- (1) A person shall not, subject to regulation 28, possess or have with him or her a prohibited item or restricted articles other than "tools of trade" authorised by the airport operator while- - (a) in the airside or security restricted areas; - (b) on board an aircraft; or - (c) in an air navigation installation. - (2) The prohibited items referred to in subregulation (1) include- - (a) firearms or firearms replicas, whether or not they can be discharged; - (b) chemical, biological, radiological agents or nuclear weapons adapted or capable of being used for causing injury to or incapacitating persons or damaging or destroying property; - (c) ammunition and explosives;

-- (a) in the airside or security restricted areas; - (b) on board an aircraft; or - (c) in an air navigation installation. - (2) The prohibited items referred to in sub-regulation (1) include- - (a) firearms or firearms replicas, whether or not they can be discharged; - (b) chemical, biological, radiological agents, or nuclear weapons adapted, or capable of being used for causing injury to or incapacitating persons or damaging or destroying property; - (c) ammunition and explosives; - (d) articles manufactured or adapted to have the appearance of explosives, whether in the form of a bomb, grenade or otherwise; - (e) articles made or adapted for causing injury to or incapacitating persons or damaging or destroying property; and - (f) any other dangerous article or substance or other item as may be prescribed by the authority.
+- (d) articles manufactured or adapted to have the appearance of explosives, whether in the form of a bomb, grenade or otherwise; - (e) articles made or adapted for causing injury to or incapacitating persons or damaging or destroying property; and - (f) any other dangerous article or substance or other item as may be prescribed by the authority.

-39. Control of access to flight crew compartment.
+41. Control of access to flight crew compartment

-An aircraft operator engaged in commercial air transport shall-

-(a) where a passenger-carrying aircrafts of a maximum certificated take-off mass in excess of 45 500 kg or with a passenger seating capacity greater than 60 ensure that the aircraft is equipped with an approved flight crew compartment door designed to resist penetration by small arms fire and grenade shrapnel shall be able to resist forcible intrusions by unauthorized persons and the door shall be capable of being locked and unlocked from either pilot's station;
+- (1) An aircraft operator engaged in commercial air transport shall protect the flight crew compartment from unauthorised access during flight by implementing the following measures- - (a) where a passenger-carrying aircraft of a maximum certificated take-off mass in excess of 45,500 kilograms or with a passenger seating capacity greater than sixty ensure that the aircraft is equipped with an approved flight crew compartment door designed to resist penetration by small fire arms and grenade shrapnel, to resist forcible intrusions by unauthorised persons and the door shall be capable of being locked and unlocked from either pilot's station; - (b) where an aircraft is equipped with a flight crew compartment door, ensure that the door is capable of being locked and have means by which cabin crew can discreetly notify the flight crew in the event of suspicious activity are provided or security breaches in the cabin; - (c) where an aircraft is not equipped with a flight crew compartment door, ensure the implementation of measures as appropriate to prevent unauthorised persons from entering the flight crew compartment during flight; or

-- (b) where an aircraft is equipped with a flight crew compartment door, ensure that the door is capable of being locked and means by which cabin crew can discreetly notify the flight crew in the event of suspicious activity are provided or security breaches in the cabin; - (c) where an aircraft is not equipped with a flight crew compartment door, ensure the implementation of measures as appropriate to prevent unauthorised persons from entering the flight crew compartment during flight; or - (d) where an aircraft is equipped with a flight crew compartment door in accordance with paragraph (b)- - (i) the door shall be closed and locked from the time all external doors are closed following embarkation until any such door is opened for disembarkation, except when necessary to permit access and egress by authorized persons; and - (ii) shall enable monitoring from either pilot's station of the entire door area outside the flight crew compartment to identify persons requesting entry and to detecting for the purpose of suspicious behavior or potential threat.
+- (d) where an aircraft is equipped with a flight crew compartment door in accordance with paragraph (b)- - (i) the door shall be closed and locked from the time all external doors are closed following embarkation until any such door is opened for disembarkation, except when necessary to permit access and egress by authorised persons; and - (ii) shall enable monitoring from either pilot's station of the entire door area outside the flight crew compartment to identify persons requesting entry and to detecting for the purpose of suspicious behavior or potential threat.

-40. Control of special categories of passengers.
+42. Control of special categories of passengers